*All Orders 4/19-4/27 Will Ship 4/28*

 Sticking with the onion theme, our next recipe suggestion is Caramelised Onion Chutney.

-Similarly to English Pickled Onions, this Caramelised Onion Chutney has both sweet and tangy flavors; more prominent though is the distinctive savory and sweet flavor you can only get from caramelization.
+Similarly to English Pickled Onions, this Caramelised Onion Chutney has sweet and tangy flavors; more prominent, though, is the distinctive savory and sweet flavor you can only get from caramelization.

 Serve this flavorful condiment with toast points or crackers.

-On the other hand, if you’re in the mood for something heartier, try using the Caramelised Onion Chutney with malt vinegar as a topping on a burger.
+On the other hand, if you’re in the mood for something heartier, try topping a burger with caramelized onion chutney and malt vinegar.

 We’ve gone through some more traditional ways to use malt vinegar, so why not push the limits a bit?